NixOS/rfcs/rfcs/0049-flakes.md

   * `rev`: The commit hash of the flake's Git repository.

   * `revCount`: The number of ancestors of the revision `rev`.
-This is not available for `github:...` repositories (see below), since they're fetched as tarballs rather than as Git repositories.
+This is not available for `github` repositories (see below), since they're fetched as tarballs rather than as Git repositories.

   * `lastModified`: The commit time of the revision `rev`, in the format `%Y%m%d%H%M%S` (e.g. `20181231100934`).
 Unlike `revCount`,